aonealj/mLbLSpinCoater/README.md

 # mLbLSpinCoater
 Code for an apparatus that will provide for the mLbL synthesis of membranes.

-Composed in PyCharm and saved to GitHub
+Composed in PyCharm and Python IDLE and saved to GitHub

+Works with NE-1000 syringe pumps and SCK-300P spin coater

 AOJ